JesperDramsch/phd-thesis/transfer-learning-in-automatic-seismic-interpretation/index.rst

 prevent overfitting.
 Furthermore, we use early-stopping to prevent overfitting the model by over-training.
 We chose two metrics to monitor in the training and validation sets, namely mean absolute error and accuracy.
-The Waldeland CNN is relatively shallow compared to modern deep learning networks with 95,735 parameters to optimize for.
+The Waldeland convolutional neural network is relatively shallow compared to modern deep learning networks with 95,735 parameters to optimize for.

 .. figure:: ../images/waldeland_complexity.png
-  :alt: Waldeland CNN architecture.
+  :alt: Waldeland convolutional neural network architecture.
 Input at the Top.
 Softmax Classification Layer on bottom.
 Width of objects shows ``log`` of spatial extent of layer.
 Height shows ``log`` of complexity of layer.
    The layers are color coded to show similar purpose.
   :name: transfer:fig:waldelandcnn

-  Waldeland CNN architecture.
+  Waldeland convolutional neural network architecture.
 Input at the Top.
 Softmax Classification Layer on bottom.
 Width of objects shows ``log`` of spatial extent of layer.
 Height shows ``log`` of complexity of layer.
 The layers are color coded to show similar purpose.